conduktor/conduktor-docs/docs/gateway/how-to/multi-cluster.md

 conduktor apply -f service-accounts.yaml
 ```

-In order to connect to the Gateway using these service accounts, you need to get their associated password.
+In order to connect to Gateway using these service accounts, you need to get their associated password.

 ```shell
 conduktor run generateServiceAccountToken \